acttos/acttos.github.io/_posts/2016-09-05-Code-Structures.md

 I prefer *MVP* as my design partten, there is no reason, or it is much clearer.

 ## 3. Thanks

+The *Code Structure* is very important in our developments, I hope and wish there is going to be a day that everyone follows the common design pattern to build our simple, effective, lovely coding life.

 <br/>
 *Thank [RuanYifeng](http://www.ruanyifeng.com/blog/2015/02/mvcmvp_mvvm.html) very much for the introduction and pictures of MVC and MVP*